szulawski/snipe-it-ansible-role/README.md

 ## Role Variables

-Available variables are listed below along with their default values:
+Available variables are listed below along with their default values.
+Please generate an app key with `php artisan key:generate --show` and replace `snipe_app_key`.

 ```yaml
 #if you want to purge all php, nginx, apache2 installation and configuration change it to true